 In a nutshell, it’s a brief look into the most important moments in American history, done with a mix of video and elaborate audio-animatronic sets which are extremely impressive.

 The American Adventure has stood the test of time and remains one of Walt Disney Imagineering’s greatest feats and one of its top attractions.

 15. Tomorrowland Transit Authority PeopleMover

 Don’t judge us, but we can’t get enough of the PeopleMover.
-From the outside it may seem like a “boring ride.”
-It isn’t fast, there are no sharp curves or loops, but that doesn’t really matter, it’s beautiful it’s own way and needs to be appreciated for what it is.
+From the outside, it may seem like a “boring ride.”
+It isn’t fast, there are no sharp curves or loops, but that doesn’t really matter, it’s beautiful in its own way and needs to be appreciated for what it is.

 The PeopleMover was designed as a first ride and tour of Tomorrowland, giving guests a glimpse of what’s to come.
 We love riding it as a way to sit back, relax and do some of the best people-watching and views at the Magic Kingdom.

 It’s especially awesome at night, as the last ride before going home since there are no crowds and you can just walk right on.
 The opportunity to see the Progress City model and go inside Space Mountain are gravy!

 Test Track is a thrill ride taking you to speeds of over 60+ mph, the fastest in Walt Disney World.
 The idea is to show you what goes into designing a testing a car and it is somewhat educational, in line with EPCOT’s original mission statement.